LucasWiman90/RogueLike/README.md

 For Linux, you can get it like this:
 "sudo apt-get install libncurses5-dev libncursesw5-dev"

-And then the file can be compiled as follows:
-"gcc main.c -lncurses"
+# Compiling
+This repo comes with a make file, run the following to compile everything:
+"make all"

+To clean up:
+"make clean"

+# Running the Roguelike
-Then you can run the output file:
+After compilation, you can run the main output file as follows:
-"./a.out"
+"./main.out"